 A mower toothed or timed belt does two jobs, it transfers power and at the same time keeps the mower blades from hitting each other.
 The toothed belt is a very exact belt in that the teeth of the belt must match that of the mower cogs.

-The B type belt is a heavy duty A belt, its older well fed brother.
+The B-type belt is a heavy-duty A belt, it’s an older well-fed brother.

 Check Belt Wear